-Generally, our Google Analytics (GA) reporting widgets show unfiltered data in your custom reports.
+Generally, our Google Analytics widgets in Reporting show unfiltered data.
 For example, this Analytics Data Table widget shows all 'Sources' from GA in a table.

-But sometimes you want to report on just a subset of this data, for example by excluding '(direct)' from the report.
-For this, you will need to enable custom filters.
+If you want to report on just a subset of this data (like excluding '(direct)' from the widget), you can enable the 'Custom Filters'

 Applying a custom filter is easy with Optmyzr's Report Builder.
 Here's how it works: